PennyLaneAI/synthesis/README.md

 |...|...|__.|...|...|__.|__.|__.|__.|...|...|__.|...|...|__.|__.|__.|__.|__.|__.|__.|__.|__.
 ```

-Where symbol in `|...` means: `|` - the program text was generated, `..` - The PennyLane and
+Where the meaning of `|...` symbols is as follows: `|` - the program text was generated, `..` - The
-Catalyst versions of the program were executed and the last `.` - numeric comparison test was
+PennyLane and Catalyst versions of the program were executed and the last `.` - numeric comparison
-passed. `_` means that the result for this program was already present on disk in the `_synthesis`
+test was passed. `_` means that the result for this program was already present on disk in the
-folder.
+`_synthesis` folder.

 Known issues and limitations
 ----------------------------